Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Well, it was a process, and they're still going into effect now.
 But they began in April of this year.

-The announcement happened in April of this year, but Trump does this weird thing where he makes tariff announcements, but he doesn't actually enact them for like two weeks to 90 days.
+The announcement happened in April of this year.
+But Trump does this weird thing where he makes tariff announcements, but he doesn't actually enact them for like two weeks to 90 days.

 And I think we can all agree with this fundamental idea that Trump's tariffs have been confusing.
 Trump's tariffs have been pushed back over and over.